Clouds Clouds Clouds Clouds Clouds

 History

-In 1995, following the independence of the Republic of Armenia, by the decision of the presidency of Yerevan City Council’s civil representatives, the park was renamed “Lovers’ Park.”
-It should be noted that the street adjacent, Demirjian St. had previously been called “Lovers’ Street”.
-Hence the choice of the name hints that the park was a favorite rendezvous spot for many couples.
+In 1995, following the Independence of the Republic of Armenia, by the decision of the presidency of Yerevan City Council representatives, the park was renamed “Lovers’ Park”.
+Notably, the adjacent Demirtchyan Street was previously dubbed “Lovers’ Street”.
+Hence the choice of the name suggests that the park was a favorite rendez-vous spot for many couples.

 The park is situated in the north of what was once the district of Kozern.
-During the 18th century it was on the outskirts of Yerevan and was well known for its medieval cemetery and its chapel.
-Maps of this period refer to the vicinity of the present park as the gardens of Kozern.
-These confirm that the trees of the park date back to the 18th century.
+During the 18th century, it was on the outskirts of Yerevan and was known for its medieval cemetery and the chapel.
+The old name of this area – Kozern Gardens – indicates that some of the park trees still standing tall today were planted back in the 18th century.

-In 1981 as a result of the dynamic development of Yerevan, the Marshal Baghramian metro station was constructed in the grounds of the park (architects S. Knteghtsian and A. Zurabian).
-Marshal Baghramian metro station is considered to be one of the best examples of modern architecture in Yerevan.
+In 1981, with the dynamic development of Yerevan, Marshal Baghramyan metro station was built (architects S. Knteghtsian and A. Zurabian), which is one of the iconic examples of modern architecture in Yerevan.

 Background

-Lovers’ Park Landscaping and Design Project started in 2006.
+The landscaping and design project of Lovers’ Park started in 2006.
 The design for the reconstruction of the new Lovers’ Park was conceived by Pierre Rambach, a well-known landscape architect from Switzerland, author of many books and articles on Japanese and Oriental gardens.
 After a year’s research the renowned architect created the sketch plan which was approved by the Municipality of Yerevan.
 The plan reflects the basic principles of traditional oriental gardens.
 This is a haven of nature in a highly urbanized city with a peculiar inhabitable environment conceived by Mr. Rambach.

 Lovers’ Park covers an area of 1.6 hectares (16’419 square meter/176’732 square feet).
-An artificial lake with two islands is located in the eastern side of the park.
-One of the islands serves as a stage (100 square meter/1’076 square feet) for the 200-seat amphitheater opposite the lake.
-There are also a further 200 seats in the area adjacent to the stage.
+An artificial lake with two islands is on the eastern side of the park.
+One of the islands serves as a stage (100 square meters/1’076 square feet) for the 200-seat amphitheater opposite the lake.
+Additional 200 seats are in the area adjacent to the stage.

-The park's Achajour café is one of favorite passtime places for Yerevan residents.
+The park's Achajour café is a favorite pastime hub for Yerevan residents.

-The best lighting specialists have worked on the park.
-Aprt from general lighting throughout the park, there is decorative lighting to highlight stone compositions and sculptures.
-Three sculptures are installed in the park: Armenuhi by Hripsime Simonyan; the statue of Gevorg Emin by Ashot Aramyan and Le Coeur d'obsidienne (Obsidian Heart) by Jean-Michel Othoniel.
+The best lighting specialists have worked in the park.
+Apart from general lighting throughout the park, there is decorative lighting to highlight stone compositions and sculptures.
+Four sculptures are installed in the park: Armenuhi by Hripsime Simonyan; the statue of Gevorg Emin by Ashot Aramyan, Le Coeur d'obsidienne (Obsidian Heart) by Jean-Michel Othoniel and the Trio Elephants by Nadim Karam.

 The main paths in the park are tiled with natural stones.
 The park is irrigated both manually and automatically.
 The modern computerized automatic irrigation system is self-regulating with a special program which determines the amount of water needed in different segments of the park, taking into consideration weather conditions, humidity and rainfall.

-The park is an exemplary model of public leisure areas in our city where people of all ages are able to fully relax and enjoy some peace.
+The park is an exemplary model of public leisure area in our city where people of all ages can fully relax and enjoy some peace.

 The Designer